codefellows-seattle-301d30/00-ES6/haron-yunis/README.md

 ##### Investigate how `let` and `const` are now used in the code.
 Where did you need to convert `const` into `let` to make the code work?
 Can you identify any patterns/similarities?

-I had to convert const into let in any situation where I need a vaiable to to change values like in a loop.
+I had to convert const into let in any situation where I need a variable to to change values like in a loop.
+Also I could not use const for allproducts array beacasue later in the code I assign it a new value.

 ---